Wealthy German high-tech hub doubles as anti-vaxxer base

 “I will not get vaccinated,” Hueck, a molecular geneticist who authored a string of immunology papers before changing careers, told Reuters with a smile.

-Now 59, he trains teachers for the Waldorf schools inspired by esoteric thinker Rudolf Steiner, which began in Stuttgart.
+Now 59, he trains teachers for Waldorf kindergartens inspired by esoteric thinker Rudolf Steiner, which began in Stuttgart.
 He has also addressed several anti-lockdown and anti-vaccination protests, although he does not reject vaccines altogether.

 “I am convinced that should I get infected anywhere, I will weather the illness,” he said of COVID-19.
 “I am not vaccinated against other diseases either, except when I travel to the tropics where it’s mandatory.”